milan-deori/Forest_fire_Detection/README.md

 ## Contact

-For questions or collaboration, contact the project maintainer.
+For questions or collaboration, contact the project maintainer..